-The algorithm proposed in [23] enables a central coordinator to answer continuous queries designed to track the sum, average, or minimum of a distributed set of variables within a certain predetermined error margin.
-That work focuses on minimizing the communications required for performing several concurrent monitoring tasks, whereas our work proposes algorithms for monitoring arbitrary threshold functions.
+The algorithm proposed in Olston et al. [2003] enables a central coordinator to answer continuous queries designed to track the sum, average, or minimum of a distributed set of variables within a certain predetermined error margin.
+That work focused on minimizing the communication required for performing several concurrent monitoring tasks, whereas our work proposes algorithms for monitoring arbitrary threshold functions.

-Babcock and Olston propose an algorithm for finding the k largest aggregated values (for example the k largest frequency counters) over a set of distributed streams [4].
+Babcock and Olston [2003] proposed an algorithm for finding the k largest aggregated values (for example the k largest frequency counters) over a set of distributed streams.
 Their algorithm employs a coordinator, which determines the initial set of the k largest aggregates, and sends each node a set of numerical constraints.
 Each node checks that the data received on its stream does not violate this constraint.
 As long as all the constraints are upheld, the list of top k values is guaranteed to remain unchanged.
 In case a constraint is violated at one of the nodes, it notifies the coordinator, which performs a resolution process.
 The goal of the resolution process is to check if the list of the k largest values has changed, and to update the constraints at the nodes.
-The coordinator-based algorithm proposed in our work is similar to that algorithm in its use of numerical constraints, but its purpose is to monitor an arbitrary threshold function.
+The coordinatorbased algorithm proposed in our work is similar to that algorithm in its use of numerical constraints, but its purpose is to monitor an arbitrary threshold function.

-Algorithms proposed in [14, 15] enable estimating certain functions over a set of distributed streams, for example the number of distinct elements in the streams, but this work does not address the monitoring of threshold functions.
+Algorithms proposed in Gibbons and Tirthapura [2001, 2002] enable estimating certain functions over a set of distributed streams, for example, the number of distinct elements in the streams, but this work does not address the monitoring of threshold functions.
+A preliminary version of this work appeared in Sharfman et al. [2006].